awsdocs/amazon-lexv2-developer-guide/doc_source/security_iam_service-with-iam.md

-To see a list of Amazon Lex actions, see [Actions defined by Amazon Lex](https://docs.aws.amazon.com/service-authorization/latest/reference/list_amazonlexv2.html#awskeymanagementservice-actions-as-permissions) in the *Service Authorization Reference*\.
+To see a list of Amazon Lex V2 actions, see [Actions defined by Amazon Lex V2](https://docs.aws.amazon.com/service-authorization/latest/reference/list_amazonlexv2.html#awskeymanagementservice-actions-as-permissions) in the *Service Authorization Reference*\.

-Policy actions in Amazon Lex use the following prefix before the action:
+Policy actions in Amazon Lex V2 use the following prefix before the action:

 ```
 lex